evidence-dev/docker-devenv/README.md

 # Docker Development Environment

-The Evidence Docker Development Evironment (devenv) image is available on [Docker Hub](https://hub.docker.com/repositories/evidencedev).
+The Evidence Docker Development Environment (devenv) image is available on [Docker Hub](https://hub.docker.com/repositories/evidencedev).

 The `devenv` image can be used as a development environment for Evidence projects by running it as a container with a mounted directory.
 Utilizing this container allows developers to work on Evidence sites without the need to install any additional toolchains other than `Docker`.
 For instance, there is no necessity to install `npm` or `node`.